dexie/dexie-website/cloud/pricing.md

 The basic level of Gold Support that is included in On-Prem Gold edition includes:

 - SLA 16 business hours
+- Access to private GIT repo of Dexie Cloud Server for source code updates
 - Chat
 - Email
 - Video